-4. The student will be given positive study advice regarding the continuation of studies in the following cases: The propaedeutic diploma is obtained The student will be given a binding negative study advice regarding the continuation of studies in the following cases: The propaedeutic diploma is not obtained.
-Students who have been granted a Top-Class Sport or Talent status as referred to in Article 22(2) do not have been granted a Top-Class Sport or Talent status as referred to in Article
+4. The student will be given positive study advice regarding the continuation of studies in the following cases: The propaedeutic diploma is obtained

+The student will be given a binding negative study advice regarding the continuation of studies in the following cases: The propaedeutic diploma is not obtained.

-32(3) do not have to earn a minimum of credits in order to be eligible for postponement of their study advice.
+Students who have been granted a Top-Class Sport or Talent status as referred to in Article 32(3) do not have to earn a minimum of credits in order to be eligible for postponement of their study advice.